Verified-Intelligence/auto_LiRPA/README.md

 **differentiable**, allowing optimizing network parameters to shape the bounds into certain specifications (e.g., certified defense).

+**Supported Features:** We support **backward/forward mode perturbation analysis** and interval bound propagation (**IBP**, which can be seen as a degenerate case of LiRPA) on general computational graphs, as well as hybrid approaches such as IBP+Backward, Forward+Backward.

 **Why we need auto_LiRPA?** We aim to facilitate the application of efficient linear relaxation based perturbation analysis (LiRPA).
 Existing works have extended LiRPA from feed-forward networks to a few more network structures like